bweir/bweir.github.io/_posts/2016-05-31-nightmare-windres.md

 ## The Fix

 As it turns out, FreePascal was apparently providing its own copy of `windres.exe`, which is clearly not the same one that Qt provided.
-Not only that, but I guess I had clicked an option at some point to install FreePascal into the system path, which apparently supersedes the environment `PATH` variable set by the user.
+Not only that, but I guess I had clicked on an option at some point to install FreePascal into the system path, which apparently supersedes the environment `PATH` variable set by the user.
 That means that any executables with the same name in the FreePascal and Qt installations would **always** be provided by FreePascal, which is absolutely NOT what we want.

 So I uninstalled FreePascal, and look at this fabulous result. `windres.exe` is immediately provided by Qt.